cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/introduction.md

 Methods are provided for comparing pre-fit and postfit results of all values including nuisance parameters, and summaries of the results can produced.

-Plotting utilities allow the pre- and post-fit model expectations and their uncertainties to be plotted, as well as plotted summaries of debugging stups such as the nuisance parameter values and likelihood scans.
+Plotting utilities allow the pre- and post-fit model expectations and their uncertainties to be plotted, as well as plotted summaries of debugging steps such as the nuisance parameter values and likelihood scans.